Recently I caught a memorable episode of The View.

-I was immediately taken by Norville’s self-assurance and passion for her message.
+I was immediately drawn into the conversation by Norville’s obvious passion for her message.

-Norville is no Pollyanna, but rather a woman who has discovered the value of thankfulness and wants everyone to experience the change that can take place when we embrace this philosophy.
-I was so impressed with the interview I was at the bookstore before the show had even ended to purchase this book.
+She is no Pollyanna, but rather a woman who has discovered the value of thankfulness and wants everyone to experience the change that can take place when we embrace this philosophy.
+I was so impressed with the interview I was on Amazon before the show had ended to purchase this book.

 In Thank You Power, Norville sets out to use her skills as an investigative reporter to determine if there is any scientific value to “seeing the glass half full.”
-She states her case solidly and uses the first part of the book to lay the groundwork and share reasons why being thankful is good for your health, relationships and work experience.
+She states her case solidly and uses the first part of the book to lay the groundwork and share reasons why being thankful is good for your health, relationships and overall quality of life.

 The benefits range from being better able to handle traumatic events to solving problems quickly and more accurately.
 Even the television programs you choose to watch affect your attitudes and actions.
 While comedy is positive, watching shows where altruism is shown is more likely to cause you to perform good deeds yourself.